Context-Bounded Model Checking for POWER: Translation

-\paragraph{\bf Scheme.} Our construction is based on code-to-code translation scheme that transforms the program $\prog$ into the program $\sprog$ following the map function $\translateof{.}\contextnum$ given in Fig.~\ref{translation-map}.
-Let $\procset$ and $\varset$ be the sets of processes and (shared) variables in $\prog$.
-The map $\translateof{.}\contextnum$ {\it replaces} the variables of $\prog$ by $(\sizeof\procset \cdot (2\contextnum+1))$ copies of the set $\varset$, in addition to a finite set of {\it finite-data} structures (which will be formally defined in the {\bf Data Structures} paragraph).
-The map function then declares two additional processes ${\tt iniProc}$ and ${\tt verProc}$ that will be used to initialize the data structures and to check the reachability problem at the end of the run of $\sprog$.
-The formal definition of ${\tt iniProc}$ (resp. ${\tt verProc}$) will be given in the {\bf Initializing process} (resp. {\bf Verifier process}) paragraph.
 Furthermore, the map function $\translateof{.}\contextnum$ transforms the code of each process $\proc \in \procset$ to a corresponding process $\sproc$ that will simulate the moves of $\proc$.
 The processes $\proc$ and $\sproc$ will have the same set of registers.
 For each instruction $\instr$ appearing in the code of the process $\proc$, the map $\translateof{\instr}\contextnum^\proc$ transforms it to a sequence of instructions as follows: First, it adds the code defined by ${{\tt activeCnt}}$ to check if the process $\proc$ is active during the current context, then it transforms the statement $\stmt$ of the instruction $\instr$ into a sequence of instructions following the map $\translateof{\stmt}\contextnum^\proc$, and finally it adds the sequence of instructions defined by ${{\tt closeCnt}}$ to guess the occurrence of a context switch.
-The translation of an aci statement keeps the same statements and adds ${\tt control}$ to guess the contexts when the corresponding event will be committed.
-The terminating statement remains identical by the map function $\translateof{\keyword\terminated}\contextnum^\proc$.
-The translations of write and read statements will be described in the {\bf Write Instructions} and {\bf Read Instructions} paragraphs respectively.
+The translations of write, read, and assign statements will be described in Section~\ref{write:instructions:section}, Section~\ref{read:instructions:section}, and Section~\ref{assign:instructions:section} respectively.
+The translation of an aci statement keeps the same statement and adds ${\tt control}$ to guess the contexts when the corresponding event will be committed.
+The terminating statement remains the same by the map function $\translateof{\keyword\terminated}\contextnum^\proc$.